Home / Dog Products

 3. Containing the smell

-We’ve been using these Earth Rated Dog Poop Bags for a long time now and never had any issues with them.
+We’ve been using these Earth-Rated Dog Poop Bags for a long time and never had any issues with them.
 We get them in lavender-scented, but you can also get them unscented.
 It’s a great thing to buy in bulk and have on hand.

-If you don’t want the rolls there are also easy tie bags that work great too.
-You can just leave the box somewhere you’ll remember to grab one before you head out.
+If you don’t want the rolls, there are also easy tie bags that work great too.
+Leave the box somewhere where you’ll remember to grab one before you head out.

-Additionally, if you want to make sure you don’t forget a bag you can get a leash dispenser to attach a roll to your dog’s leash and never have to worry about forgetting a bag again!
+Additionally, to ensure you don’t forget a bag, you can get a leash dispenser to attach a roll to your dog’s leash and never have to worry about forgetting a bag again!

 Check out more articles about: Dog Products